thedoggybrad/hcaptcha-ossn/README.md

 -Twitter Account of hCaptcha
 <br>
 <br>
-You don't have to update your callbacks or tag attributes. hCaptcha is API-compatible with reCAPTCHA.
+You don't have to update your callbacks or tag attributes. hCaptcha is API-compatible with reCAPTCHA.<br>
 -hCaptcha's documentation